-The Honors Summer Research Program is an opportunity for students to work with a Tulane professor on a scholarly project for six weeks during the Summer.
-Honors freshmen, sophomores, and juniors in ALL Schools are welcome to apply, and it is open to students who have no research experience or who already have some experience with research.
+The Honors Summer Research Program is an opportunity for students to work with a Tulane professor on a scholarly project for six weeks during the summer.
+First-year, sophomore, and junior Honors students in ALL schools are welcome to apply, and it is open to students who have no research experience or who already have some experience with research.
 Funding includes housing and a stipend so that students can focus on this enhanced academic experience.
 The program supports six weeks of research on the Tulane campus, supervised by a Tulane faculty member.

-Eligibility: Freshman, sophomore, and junior Honors students are eligible to apply.
+Eligibility: First-year, sophomore, and junior Honors students are eligible to apply.
 No previous research experience is required.